Best Whisk of 2021

 Like the set from AmazonBasics, the Ouddy Silicone Balloon Set presents an opportunity to purchase three whisks for the price of one.
 This silicone set of classic balloon whips includes 8-, 10-, and 12-inch sizes, which offers a nice range to handle a variety of tasks.
 The stainless steel handles include hanging loops for drying, and these tools are incredibly easy to clean, thanks to a limited number of tines.

 Unfortunately, the lack of tines severely diminishes the working capacity of these utensils.
 No silicone version will ever be as stiff and responsive as one with stainless steel wires, but the tines on the Ouddy Silicone Balloons are particularly pliable.
-So even though they are guaranteed not to scratch up in the inside of your favorite ceramic mixing bowl, they take significantly more energy to accomplish the same amount of work as others we tested.
+So even though they are unlikely to scratch up in the inside of your favorite ceramic mixing bowl, they take significantly more energy to accomplish the same amount of work as others we tested.

 Professional kitchens deserve high-quality products that work well consistently and are offered at a reasonable price-point — the Winco 14" Stainless Steel Piano Wire Whip satisfies that criteria.
 This 100% stainless steel whip, with a simple barrel grip, is highlighted by stiff wires that are reinforced at the handle.
 Even though the ring that holds the wires together is designed to be removed after shipment, we actually found that it does a great job of keeping everything together, especially considering the length of the wires.